yamin-shihab/study-notes/grade-7/math.md

 ## Integers

 + Positive numbers are above 0, and negative numbers are below 0 and are prefixed with a -.
-+ It may sometimes be more clear to surround numbers with parentheses.
++ It may sometimes be clearer to surround numbers with parentheses.
 + If you're adding/subtracting two numbers that are positive and negative, you can reverse the sign (negative, or not) of the second number, and reverse the operation (addition to subtraction and vice versa).
 + Number tiles are a way to represent numbers by having specific tiles for either -1, or +1.
     + For example, red/black tiles can be positive, and yellow/white tiles can be negative.